realpython/python-guide/docs/writing/structure.rst

   fragile hacks such has using import statements inside methods or functions.

-- Hidden coupling: Each and every change in Table's implementation breaks 20 tests in unrelated test cases because it breaks Carpenter's code, which requires very careful surgery to adapt the change.
+- Hidden coupling: each and every change in Table's implementation breaks 20 tests in unrelated test cases because it breaks Carpenter's code, which requires very careful surgery to adapt the change.
 This means you have too many assumptions about Table in Carpenter's code or the reverse.

-- Heavy usage of global state or context: Instead of explicitly passing ``(height, width, type, wood)`` to each other, Table and Carpenter rely on global variables that can be modified and are modified on the fly by different agents.
+- Heavy usage of global state or context: instead of explicitly passing ``(height, width, type, wood)`` to each other, Table and Carpenter rely on global variables that can be modified and are modified on the fly by different agents.
 You need to